fanart-tv/fanartwiki/docs/ImageTypes/Music/albumcover.md

-# **Overview**
+!!! info "Overview"

-* Album Covers are images of the original album
+    - Album Covers are images of the original album
-* Can be used while browsing your media centre library to show the original album cover
+    - Can be used while browsing your media centre library to show the original album cover

 ---